 The complex interactions between the main channel and the floodplains during floods are important flow features and may not be neglected (McMillan and Brasington 2008).
 1D flow models or excessively simplified 2D models are unable to reproduce satisfactorily the mass and momentum exchanges between these two flow areas, especially when densely urbanized floodplains are concerned.
-Therefore, simulations of floodplain inundation flows are conducted here with the two-dimensional numerical model WOLF 2D, developed at the University of Liege (Dewals et al. 2006a; Dewals et al. 2006b; Dewals et al. 2010).
+Therefore, simulations of floodplain inundation flows are conducted here with the two-dimensional numerical model WOLF 2D, developed at the University of Liege (Dewals et al. 2006a; Dewals et al. 2006b; Dewals et al. 2008c; Erpicum et al. 2009a; Erpicum et al. 2009b; Erpicum et al. 2010).